 If the STI-AS receives a retargeted INVITE request that already contains an Identity header field, then authentication is not performed (i.e., no new Identity header(s) are generated).

-Performing SHAKEN authentication when the To header TN does not match the Request-URI TN (e.g., which may occur as a result of INVITE retargeting by the originating network in support of toll-free routing) can cause verification by terminating service providers to ignore legitimately-authenticated calls (e.g., for the toll-free routing case where the To header field contains the 8YY number, while the Request-URI contains the routing telephone number for that 8YY call).
+Performing SHAKEN authentication when the To header TN does not match the Request-URI TN (e.g., which may occur as a result of INVITE retargeting by the originating network in support of toll-free routing) can cause verification by terminating service providers to ignore legitimately-authenticated calls (e.g., for the toll-free routing case where the To header field contains the 8YY number, while the Request-URI contains the routing TN for that 8YY call).
 If allowed by local policy and consistent with the particular use of retargeting, the originating network can update the To header TN to match the Request-URI TN before performing SHAKEN authentication to facilitate successful verification.
 Likewise, in support of emergency (i.e., 9-1-1) originations, if the To header contains a TN that is an emergency service number and the Request-URI contains an emergency service URN, the originating network may, based on local policy, update the To header to match the Request-URI prior to performing SHAKEN authentication.

 PASSporT Extension “shaken”

 The base PASSporT set of claims cover the assertion of the originating telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.
-IETF RFC 8588, Personal Assertion Token (PASSporT) for Signature-based Handling of Asserted information using toKENs (SHAKEN), defines the "shaken" extension to PASSporT to cover the following requirements of SHAKEN.
-The “shaken” extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT.
+IETF RFC 8588, Personal Assertion Token (PASSporT) for Signature-based Handling of Asserted information using toKENs (SHAKEN), defines the "shaken" extension to PASSporT and covers the following requirements of SHAKEN.
+The “shaken” extension to PASSporT shall be implemented with all extension claims included as part of the signed PASSporT.

-The PASSporT “shaken” extension shall include both an attestation indicator (“attest”), as described in Clause 5.2.3 and an origination identifier (“origid”) as described in Clause 5.2.4.
-The “shaken” PASSporT will have the form given in the example below:
+The PASSporT “shaken” extension shall include both an attestation indicator (“attest”), as described in Clause 5.2.4 and an origination identifier (“origid”) as described in Clause 5.2.5.
+The “shaken” PASSporT shall have the form given in the example below:

 Protected Header